DEPARTMENT OF COUNSELOR EDUCATION

 Frequently Asked Questions

 Thank you for your interest in our program!
 Below, you will find general information about our department as well as specific information about our two graduate degree programs.

 - How long will it take to complete this program?
-If you are going full-time (4 courses/semester), it will take approximately 2 years for the MEd and 2.5 for the MS
+Full-time students (4 courses per semester), will take approximately 2 years for the MEd and 2.5 for the MS

 - Where and when are classes held?
 All classes are held at the Graduate Center (off campus – free, ample parking!!!) at 4:00-6:45 or 7:00-9:45, Monday-Thursday.
 You will have to take both 4:00 and 7:00 classes to finish your degree.

 - What is the typical class size?
 Our class sizes range from 6-12 for field classes and 12-24 for core classes.